hooni0918/TokenScope/README.md

 ## FAQ

 **Q: Does this send any data to external servers?**
 A: No. TokenScope is fully offline.
 It only reads local JSONL files from your machine.
+No telemetry, no network requests.

 **Q: Does it work with Claude.ai (web)?**
 A: No. TokenScope only tracks usage from [Claude Code](https://docs.anthropic.com/en/docs/claude-code) (the CLI/IDE tool), not the web interface.

 **Q: I opened a project but it shows 0 tokens.**
 A: Make sure you've used Claude Code in that specific workspace folder at least once.
 TokenScope looks for logs matching your workspace path.
+Check the `TokenScope` Output Channel for diagnostic details.

+**Q: Are the cost estimates accurate?**
+A: They are estimates based on publicly listed Claude API pricing.
+Actual costs may differ depending on your Anthropic plan or billing terms.
+If a model isn't recognized, its tokens won't be included in the cost calculation.

+**Q: Can I see more than 50 sessions?**
+A: Yes.
+Change the `tokenScope.sessionLimit` setting to any value between 5 and 500.

-**Q: Does it track costs?**
+**Q: Does it work on Windows?**
-A: Not yet.
-TokenScope currently tracks raw token counts.
-Cost estimation may be added in a future release.
+A: Yes.
+TokenScope supports both Unix and Windows-style line endings in JSONL files.

 ---